OfficerPitucha/somTomorrow/README.md

 ## Installation

-To try the website yourself you can run these commands:
+To try the website locally you can run the following commands:

 docker pull officerpitucha/somtomorrow